marcizhu/readme-chess/README.md

 ## Credits

 Thanks to [@timburgan](https://github.com/timburgan) for the initial idea.
 This project is heavily inspired on his.
-Also, big thanks to the authors and contributors of [python-chess](https://python-chess.readthedocs.io/en/latest/), [PyGithub](https://pygithub.readthedocs.io/en/latest/) and [EndBug/add-and-commit](https://github.com/EndBug/add-and-commit).
+Also, big thanks to the authors and contributors of [python-chess](https://python-chess.readthedocs.io/en/latest/), [PyGithub](https://pygithub.readthedocs.io/en/latest/).
 Without their libraries, this project would have been impossible :heart:

 ## License